 LeFrak Center at Lakeside – Prospect Park

 We raved about this skating spot when it debuted.
 One of its two rinks is converted into a 16,000-square-foot roller rink during warmer months, while the other hosts a seasonal splash pad.
 Although the rink is covered, the floor is cement instead of traditional wood and stands up better to the elements.
 In addition to public skating hours, lessons are available.
-For some grown-up fun, visit on summer Friday nights when the rink transforms into Dreamland Roller Disco for some grown-up fun, a 21-plus themed skating dance party with nostalgic fun and prizes.
+The rink transforms into Dreamland Roller Disco for some grown-up fun, a 21-plus themed skating dance party with nostalgic fun and prizes.
 A schedule for this summer has not yet been announced but bookmark the schedule to see if it's happening.

 Pier 2 Roller Rink – Brooklyn Heights